cypherix93/project-strokes/README.md

-# SymphonE
+# Project Strokes
-Collaborative MIDI keyboard music creation web application.
+A web-comic application.
+More description will come soon.

 ---